LinnStrument Source Code

 - Compile your LinnStrument firmware as above by clicking the Arduino IDE's "Verify" button (the checkmark button in upper left corner).

 - In the IDE's Output pane, select and copy the file path that will appear similar to the picture at the bottom of this page, starting with "/var" and ending with ".bin":

 - On mac, open a finder window, press Shift + Command G, paste the line you just copied and press Enter.
 This will take you to the location of the newly-compiled OS file.
-On Windows, go to the directories indicated by the file path.
+On Windows, go to the directory indicated by the file path.

 - From the LinnStrument Support page, click the "Update OS" page and download the latest Updater app.
 Place your newly compiled OS file in the same directory as the Updater app.
 Now the Updater app will load your newly compiled OS file instead of the OS file inside the Updater app.
 By using this method to load your edited source code, your LinnStrument's settings and calibration data will be preserved.